-Problems with easy bleeding, bruising, or swollen joints?
+Problems with bleeding, easy bruising, or swollen joints?

-It may surprise you, but any of these can result from a bleeding disorder.
+It may surprise you, but any of these symptoms can result from a bleeding disorder.
 You might bleed or bruise easily or have trouble getting bleeding to stop.
 Or you may have swelling or pain in your joints for no apparent reason.

 If you think you have a bleeding disorder, learn more by reading this page.
 Then talk with your doctor about your symptoms and getting tested.
 Diagnosis and treatment may help.